huangrh/rstarating/README.md

 GPL(3)

 ### For a Python user:
-[hydrus](https://github.com/mark-r-g/hydrus) is developed in parallel.
+[hydrus](https://github.com/mark-r-g/hydrus) is developed in parallel as of July 2017.
 It runs in less than a minute.

 ### [To report an issue (click the link)](https://github.com/huangrh/rstarating/issues/new)